 Monitoring and compliance

-In the past 12 months, in addition to regular training and compliance activity, the specific topic of slavery and human trafficking has been considered and given due attention at board level within each Hibu operating company.
-Specifically, each management team was required to consider its supply chain and to assess the level of risk relating to slavery and human trafficking.
+In the past 12 months, in addition to training and compliance activity, the specific topic of slavery and human trafficking has been considered and given due attention at main board level and at each operating company level.
+Specifically, each management team has considered its supply chains and conducted assessments of the level of risks relating to slavery and human trafficking in their operations across the US and UK.

-In addition to ongoing training and compliance activities as detailed earlier in this statement, our Compliance and Procurement teams intend to carry out a full Code of Ethics Audit at a number of key suppliers – including site visits.
-This will further reinforce – internally and externally – the centrality of ethical business practices at Hibu.
+In addition to ongoing training and compliance activities as detailed earlier in this statement, our Compliance and Procurement teams have carried out a full Code of Ethics Audit at a number of key suppliers – including site visits in India and the Philippines.
+These compliance audit site visits confirmed that Hibu’s supplier operations in India and the Philippines have robust and comprehensive procedures in place to prevent modern slavery, including regular internal and external independent audits and strict recruitment processes and monitoring throughout their supply chains.

 Signed on behalf of the Board